codespell-project/codespell/README.md

 -----------------

-The format of the dictionary was influenced by the one it originally came from, i.e. from wikipedia.
+The format of the dictionary was influenced by the one it originally came from, i.e. from Wikipedia.
 The difference is how multiple options are treated and that the last argument is the reason why a certain entry could not be applied directly, but instead be manually inspected.
 E.g: